erichVK5/inkscape2pcb/README.md

 Support for polygon export may be added in the future, if viable.

-Exported gEDA PCB footprints are natively supported by gEDA PCB, pcb-rnd, and KiCad.
+Exported gEDA PCB footprints are natively supported by gEDA PCB, pcb-rnd, and Kicad.

+Kicad users using pcbnew will find that the footprint has to be imported from within the module editor.
+There is no other way to import it from the file menu or from the library browser/library configuration menu in pcbnew.

+This tool is an effective way to export Hershey font text from Inkscape to footprints for use on PCB layouts in gEDA PCB, pcb-rnd, and Kicad.

+It should be noted that pcb-rnd now has multiple font support built in, allowing multiple fonts to be used in a layout with the text tool.

 Licence is GPL2, or at your option, a newer GPL licence.